Scales-Nature-Park/start-native-app/app/README.md

 - Grab the server url and assign it to `url` const in [`./utils/Storage.js`](./utils/Storage.js).

 ## Run Debug App
-If you are on Linux/Windows, you will be using android studio or a physical android device to test for android.
-MacOS has XCode emulator to test for IOS.
+If you are on Linux/Windows, you will be using Android Studio or a physical android device to test for android.
+MacOS has XCode emulator to test for IOS and Android Studio to test for Android.
 - Install dependancy packages using `npm i`.
 - cd into the app directory from the root of the project in a terminal.
 - Run `npm start` to start metro.